Steps Toward a Paralegal Career in New Hampshire

 Paralegal Job Description in New Hampshire

-With approximately 1,180 paralegals and legal assistants working in New Hampshire as of 2019, and somewhere around 130 openings each year as a result of new job creation and normal turn-over, there is more opportunity here for getting your foot in the door with a top law firm than you might have thought.
-In fact, data reported by the New Hampshire Labor Market & Information Bureau and published by the U.S. Department of Labor shows a year over year job growth rate of nearly 2% during the two-year period from 2019 to 2021.
+With approximately 1,310 paralegals and legal assistants working in New Hampshire as of 2022, there is more opportunity here for getting your foot in the door with a top law firm than you might have thought.
+In fact, data reported by the New Hampshire Labor Market & Information Bureau and published by the U.S. Department of Labor showed a year over year job growth rate of nearly 2% during the two-year period from 2019 to 2021.

 And along with those strong job prospects come some pretty respectable salary offers too.
-As of May 2019, the U.S. Bureau of Labor Statistics shows the median salary for paralegals in Portsmouth at $57,330.
-Though Portsmouth was the highest paying city when it came to the median salary, at the top end of the scale it was actually the Central New Hampshire non-metro area where the top earners (90th percentile) in the field could be found making an average of $86,130.
+As of May 2022, the U.S. Bureau of Labor Statistics shows the average salary for paralegals in New Hampshire was $56,530 annually.
+Paralegals in Portsmouth, a major nonmetropolitan area of New Hampshire, earned an annual salary of $60,900.
+Though Portsmouth was the highest paying city when it came to the average salary, at the top end of the scale it was actually the Manchester area where the top earners (90th percentile) in the field could be found making an average of $85,350.

 You can find out more about what it takes to become a paralegal in New Hampshire by reviewing these basic steps.